Relaxed-System-Lab/FlashFlex/README.md

 ### Asymmetric Parallel Group Support

-FlashFlex introduces a novel approach with its Asymmetric Parallel Group Support, driven by some critical parameters:
+HexiScale introduces a novel approach with its Asymmetric Parallel Group Support, driven by some critical parameters:

 - `--hetero_configs`: This parameter is a 2-dimensional python list, it tells the overall pipeline layouts of given GPUs.
 - `--layer_partitions`: This parameter is also a 2-dimensional python list, which describes how to split transformer layers for each pipeline and each stage.